easegress-io/easegress/doc/cookbook/canary-release.md

 git clone https://github.com/megaease/easegress-rust-uaparser.git
 ```

-Navigate to the `easegress-rust-uaparser/binary` directory and use the `easegress.wasm` file directly.
-It will parse user-agent and add the `x-ua-device` and `x-ua-os` headers to the HTTP request.
+Go to the `easegress-rust-uaparser/binary` directory and just use the `easegress.wasm` file directly.
+It will parse the `User-Agent` and add the `x-ua-device` and `x-ua-os` headers to the HTTP request.

-2. Traffic scheduling rules:
+**2. Traffic scheduling rules**

-Save the below YAML to ecommerce-service.yaml, and make sure you have replaced the servers and wasm file path with yours.
+Save the following YAML code to `ecommerce-service.yaml`, and make sure to replace the `servers` configuration and wasm file path with your own.

 ```yaml
 name: ecommerce-pipeline